nyakagwafred/nomadic_tours/README.md

 - Nodejs
 - MongoDB

-Any advise for common problems or issues.
+Advise for common problems or issues.

 ```
-command to run if program contains helper info
+Just raise an issue or start a discussion on this repo.
 ```

 ## Version History